 (Please note exact meeting times may vary.)

-Skill/Experience Level: Students must be highly experienced working with Photoshop and the software’s tools and interface
+Skill/Experience Level: Students must be experienced working with Photoshop and the software’s tools and interface